NazerkeDalabayeva/arctic-wind-wave-forecasting/README.md

-# AI-Enabled Arctic Maritime Forecasting and Decision Support Under Uncertainty
+# AI-Enabled Arctic Sea-Ice Forecasting and Decision Support Under Uncertainty

 Development of AI-enabled forecasting workflows for Arctic maritime operations using ERA5 atmospheric, oceanographic, wave, and sea-ice datasets.
 The project investigates short-term environmental prediction and uncertainty quantification to support decision-making in ice-affected waters and the Arctic Marginal Ice Zone (MIZ).